First things first…

 So many people getting into dropshipping use AliExpress for one simple reason.
 It’s SO easy to get your dropshipping business up and running in no time at all.

 Think of AliExpress as a combination between a dropshipping network and eBay.
-Essentially, third party suppliers list their products on the platform, allowing you to easily browse the products available and simply buy them and ship them to your customer without much interaction with the supplier themselves.
+Essentially, third party suppliers list their products on the platform.
+This allows you to easily browse the products available and simply buy them and ship them to your customer.
+All this is done without much interaction with the supplier themselves.

 There are a number of pros and cons to using AliExpress though.
 On the negative side, long shipping times (due to most suppliers being based in China) and the vast number of suppliers to vet are sometimes issues.

 Although AliExpress does it best to ensure they only work with trustworthy suppliers.
 You should still take care to make sure you choose the right one.
 Luckily, AliExpress allows users to rate suppliers so finding one with a feedback score of over 95% will ensure you’re choosing the top tier of suppliers.